What We Are Learn On This Post

 Software test metrics are quantitative measures of software development project success.
 They provide a cost-effective approach to evaluate software and product processes, effectiveness, and efficiency.
 They also provide reliable data about the test process that helps make better decisions for future testing work.

-In other words, we can also mention like, Software test metrics are software development process parameters that measure the status of software testing.
+In other words, we can also mention that software test metrics are software development process parameters that measure the status of software testing.
 These parameters can be either qualitative or quantitative.
 Software test metrics can provide a wealth of information about a project by measuring its quality and productivity.

 Software metrics are also known as software measurement, although some people distinguish between these terms because they have different definitions.
 There are several kinds of measurements:

-- Quantitative data – any kind of numerical data associated with quality (e.g., defects per KLOC, cost per defect)
+- Quantitative data – any numerical data associated with quality (e.g., defects per KLOC, cost per defect)

 - Qualitative data – subjective judgment on testing quality; e.g., “The product feels solid”